Pasadena Annulment Lawyers

 Understand Your Options for Dissolving a Void or Voidable Marriage

-When one “spouse” is tricked into the marriage under false pretenses, or one has an unsound mind, or is already married to someone else, upon proof, innocent “spouse” will have grounds to obtain a judgment of nullity — often called an annulment.
+When one “spouse” is tricked into the marriage under false pretenses, when one of the individuals has an unsound mind, or if one of the individuals is already married to someone else, upon proof, the innocent “spouse” will have grounds to obtain a judgment of nullity—often called an annulment.

 Annulment vs. Divorce

 The primary difference between an annulment and a divorce is that a divorce ends a marriage, divides property, and assigns support while an annulment treats the marriage as if it had never happened.
-This can be beneficial to the so-called innocent spouse for a number of reasons, One of the most common being a marriage voidable after provable fraud, where one side had property going into the voidable marriage, and the other side only married that person to acquire the property.
-However, there are other scenarios that may lead to annulment.
+This can be beneficial to the so-called innocent spouse for many reasons.
+One of the most common being a marriage voidable after provable fraud, where one side had property going into the voidable marriage, and the other side only married that person to acquire the property.
+However, different scenarios may lead to annulment.